youthacks/site-v3/src/content/events/daydream.md

   - cardiff-youth
 ---

 We were thrilled to run Daydream in the UK in September 2025.
-These were all-day hackathons and held in London, Cambridge, Brighton, Manchester and South Wales.
+These were all-day hackathons we held in London, Cambridge, Brighton, Manchester and South Wales.
-Teams of teenagers worked together over around 8 hours to make a new game from scratch, with the theme _'sacrifices must be made'_.
+Teams of teenagers worked together over 12 hours to make a new game from scratch, with the theme _'sacrifices must be made'_.
 Over 100 people attended in total, and every group shipped a game by the end of the day - in return, we gave out free food, prizes, stickers, and exclusive t-shirts.

 This was part of Daydream, a global game jam run by Hack Club, with teens in 100+ cities worldwide all taking part + making a game in one weekend.

-A huge thank you to all our sponsors, and our venue partners Ada College, Raspberry Pi Foundation, Brighton Youth Centre and Cardiff Youth Service, for making this event possible!
+A huge thank you to all our sponsors, and our venue partners - Ada, the National College for Digital Skills, Raspberry Pi Foundation, Brighton Youth Centre and Cardiff Youth Service - for making this event possible!